 6. DISCLOSURE OF YOUR PERSONAL DATA

-Your personal date may be shared securely with our Partner organisations, which means our supporting Home Warranty Bodies (LABC Warranty; NHBC and Premier Guarantee); our Independent Dispute Resolution Scheme provider (CEDR Ltd) and our contracted service provider (Chartered Trading Standards Institute) who undertakes the provision of our contact centre for dealing with enquiries and our compliance and auditing.
+Your personal data may be shared securely with our Partner organisations, which means our supporting Home Warranty Bodies (Checkmate, LABC Warranty, NHBC and Premier Guarantee); our Independent Dispute Resolution Scheme provider (CEDR Ltd) and our contracted service provider (Chartered Trading Standards Institute) who undertakes the provision of our contact centre for dealing with enquiries and our compliance and auditing.
 Information provided to these organisations will also be handled in accordance with their privacy notices.

 In addition to the specific disclosures of personal data set out in this Section 6, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed. in addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.